-The Student Amenities and Recreation Unit provides a recreational program for students and staff at the Physical Education and Recreation Centre.
-The Centre consists of eight squash courts and a main building, the latter containing a large gymnasium and practice rooms for fencing, table tennis, judo, weight-lifting, karate and jazz ballet, also a physical fitness testing room.
+The Student Amenities and Recreation Section provides a recreational program for students and staff at the Physical Education and Recreation Centre.
+The Centre consists of eight squash courts, a 50m heated indoor swimming pool, and a main building, the latter containing a large gymnasium and practice rooms for fencing, table tennis, judo, weight-lifting, karate and jazz ballet, and a physical fitness testing room.
 The recreational program includes intramurals, teaching/coaching, camping, and fitness testing.
 The Centre is located on the lower campus adjacent to High Street.
 The Supervisor at PERC may be contacted on extension 3271.